-11. The provisional agenda for formal meetings of the Council should be included in the Journal of the United Nations provided that it has been approved in informal consultations.

-12. The members of the Council recall the desirability, whenever possible, of using descriptive formulations of agenda items at the time of their initial adoption to avoid having a number of separate agenda items on the same subject.
+- 13. The members of the Security Council recall, and are committed to, the primary responsibility of the Council for the maintenance of international peace and security. - 14.
+The provisional agenda for formal meetings of the Council should be included in the Journal of the United Nations. - 15.
+The members of the Council recall the desirability, whenever possible, of using descriptive formulations of agenda items at the time of their initial adoption to avoid having a number of separate agenda items on the same subject.
 When such a descriptive formulation exists, consideration may be given to subsuming earlier agenda items on the same subject under the descriptive formulation.